Hero background

 Weekdays

-From Monday to Friday, days are dedicated to construction and renovation work at community sites — schools, homes, health centres or communal spaces that are in need of attention.
+From Monday to Friday, days are spent on building and renovation work at the community sites: schools, homes, health centres or shared spaces that need work doing.

-The morning begins with a briefing from the coordinator, who assigns the day's tasks.
-Activities range from preparing materials and laying bricks to plastering, painting, repairing furniture, and building sanitation structures.
+The morning starts with a briefing from the coordinator, who hands out the day's tasks.
+Activities range from prepping materials to laying bricks, plastering, painting, repairing furniture and building sanitation structures.

-There is a lunch break mid-day to recharge.
-In the afternoon, construction work continues, totalling around 4–5 hours of activity per day.
-In the evening, you return to the accommodation for dinner and to share the day's experiences with the other volunteers.
+There's a lunch break midway to refuel.
+In the afternoon you carry on with site work, around 4–5 hours a day in total.
+In the evening you head back to the accommodation for dinner and to share the day with the other volunteers.

-Weekends are free: you can relax, explore the area, or organise excursions to the natural parks of the Rift Valley.
+Weekends are free: you can take it easy, explore the area or organise trips out to the Rift Valley's nature parks.

-08:30Briefing with the coordinator and start of work at the construction site
+08:30Briefing with the coordinator and start work at the building site

-10:30Break and continuation of activities: painting, plastering, materials transport
+10:30Break and continuing activities: painting, plastering, moving materials

 12:00Lunch break and rest during the hottest hours

-18:00Shared dinner at the centre and free time with other volunteers
+18:00Shared dinner at the centre and free time with the other volunteers

 Weekend